 Process

-A practical path from messy workflow to usable operating system.
+A practical path from messy workflow to clearer operations.

-Trazz starts by understanding how the work actually moves, then designs, builds, rolls out, and improves the system with the people who run it.
+Trazz starts by understanding how the work actually moves, then recommends, sets up, builds, rolls out, and improves the system with the people who run it.

 Stages